t-mbindra/chat-with-your-data/README.md

 #### To debug locally, continue to step 6, else skip to step 7.
 6. Press **Ctrl+Shift+D** to open the ```Run and Debug``` menu.
 Select ```Debug``` and press ```F5``` or click on the play button.
 #### Skip to step 10.
->[!Note]
-> You can check the status of all your local bots on [Microsoft Bot Framework](https://dev.botframework.com/bots).
-Additionally, you can check the status of all your Teams apps on the [Teams Developer Portal](https://dev.teams.microsoft.com/apps).

 #### To deploy the app on Azure:
 7. Populate the ```SECRET_AZURE_OPENAI_KEY, SECRET_AZURE_OPENAI_ENDPOINT, SECRET_AZURE_SEARCH_ENDPOINT, SECRET_AZURE_SEARCH_KEY, AZURE_SEARCH_INDEX``` variables from the [Azure portal](https://ms.portal.azure.com/) in the ```env/.env.dev.user``` file.